-Easily one of our favourite hair looks of the season, models ponytails at Emilia Wickstead S/S 19 were slicked back, über chic and adorned with colour clashing bows.
+Easily one of our favorite hair looks of the season, models ponytails at Emilia Wickstead S/S 19 were slicked back, über chic and adorned with color clashing bows.
 We can't wait to try this one out.

 At Oscar de la Renta, hair was pulled back into a sophisticated low pony.
-"The clean, low pony represents an effortless style inspired by today's minimalist traveller," says Kevin Hughes, Moroccanoil's artistic director.
-We love this look, paired with a chunky knit and wine stained lip - who says ponytails have to be saved for summer?
+"The clean, low pony represents an effortless style inspired by today's minimalist traveler," says Kevin Hughes, Moroccanoil's artistic director.
+We love this look, paired with a chunky knit and wine-stained lip - who says ponytails have to be saved for summer?

 Lock in your style with a spritz of this to keep things über-sleek.

 We love a simple bun, and there was nothing prettier than the loose, braided ones created at Dion Lee.
-Knotted at the nape of the neck and featuring no less than eight hidden braids within, this is a style we're 100% copying… right now.
+Knotted at the nape of the neck and featuring no less than eight hidden braids within, this is a style we're 100 percent copying… right now.